 If some of this information is not included in the original offer letter or email, an email from the employer with the additional information is also acceptable.

-Step 3: Complete the AT Application Form.
-Before submitting, be sure your academic advisor is aware of your internship and plans, as they will receive an email with a link to an online form that they must complete before we can approve your AT.
-Allow at least one week before starting work for processing.
+Step 3: Complete theAcademic Training Application Form.
+After submitting, your academic advisor will receive an email with a link to an online form that they must complete before ISSP can approve your AT.

 Your advisor will need to report specifics of your academic training (such as work location and number hours), so please provide them with a copy of your offer letter, as discussed in Step 2 above.